HwWobbe/hello-world/README.md

 <h3> Current (GIT novice) issues ... </h3>

 * I perform weekly Commits, if only to force focused attention and serve as an activity indicator.
-* beginning to realize the importance of extending this GitHub profile towards my goal of providing a central, reliable comprehensive introduction
+* I am beginning to realize the importance of extending this GitHub profile towards my goal of providing a central, reliable comprehensive introduction

 <hr>
 <h2> learning activities ... </h2>